 - a.
 PT.
-Smart Cakrawala Aviation is primarily responsible for the airworthiness and performance of the maintenance, preventive maintenance, and alteration to its aircraft, airframes, aircraft engines, appliances, emergency equipment and parts thereof. - b.
+Smart Cakrawala Aviation (SCA) is primarily responsible for the airworthiness and performance of the maintenance, preventive maintenance, and alteration to its aircraft, airframes, aircraft engines, appliances, emergency equipment and parts thereof. - b.
 PT.
-Smart Cakrawala Aviation Main business is Aerial Survey, Passenger and Cargo. - c.
+SCA is employed approximately by 70 personnel that spread on around base in Indonesia.
 PT.
-Smart Cakrawala Aviation will make arrangements with other persons to perform maintenance, preventative maintenance, and alterations to its aircraft in accordance with PT.
-Smart Cakrawala Aviation approved maintenance program and manuals. - d.
+SCA Main business is Aerial Survey, Passenger and Cargo. - c.
+PT.
+SCA will make arrangements with other persons to perform maintenance, preventative maintenance, and alterations to its aircraft in accordance with PT.
+SCA approved maintenance program and manuals. - d.
 The CASR requires the PT.
-Smart Cakrawala Aviation and other persons who perform work on PT.
-Smart Cakrawala Aviation aircraft to have an organization adequate to perform that work.
+SCA and other persons who perform work on PT.
+SCA aircraft to have an organization adequate to perform that work.
 To accomplish this, the Technical Department has been established. - e.
 The CASR requires the Company and other persons who perform Required Inspections on Company aircraft to have an organization adequate to perform that work.
 Chief Inspector has been established to carry out the inspection function of the Company.
 Chief Inspector will assure compliance with the CMM Requirements and he is responsible for the efficient and economical determination of airworthiness of aircraft operated by the Company.